 Reach out to the shelter, rescue, or breeder or other location where your pet came from.
 They may be able to help.

-The following shelters may accept owner-released cats and/or dogs (or rodents) on a space available basis.
-Please check with each shelter for specific information.
+The following organizations may accept owner-released cats and/or dogs (or rodents) on a space available basis.
+Please check with each agency for specific information.

 Animal Shelter Alliance of Portland (ASAP) Partner Shelters